akarsh-enciphers/beta-Threads/content/contact.md

 ### MongoDB Injection(NoSQL Injection)

-**About**: NoSQL injection vulnerabilities allow attackers to inject code into commands for databases that don’t use SQL queries, such as MongoDB.
+**About**: [NoSQL](https://www.netsparker.com/blog/web-security/what-is-nosql-injection/) injection vulnerabilities allow attackers to inject code into commands for databases that don’t use SQL queries, such as MongoDB.
 NoSQL injection attacks can be especially dangerous because code is injected and executed on the server in the language of the web application, potentially allowing arbitrary code execution.
-[Tap to learn more](https://www.netsparker.com/blog/web-security/what-is-nosql-injection/)
+[Reference to learn more](https://www.netsparker.com/blog/web-security/what-is-nosql-injection/)

 **Hint** : It is present in a section where the application retrieve values from the database according to the user input like in fields like search bar.